This article will review the best shoes to wear on a rowing machine.

 I tested 7 of the most popular rowing shoe types and found Merrel Trail Gloves to be the best for comfort, form, foot placement, and power output.

 I’ve been rowing for too many years to count and have evolved in my choice of rowing shoe.
-My personal experience, starting with my normal running shoes and getting increasingly minimalistic as time went by, combined with hours of research and on the machine trialing, have informed the opinions in this review.
+My personal experience, starting with my normal running shoes and getting increasingly minimalistic as time went by, combined with hours of research and machine trialing, have informed the opinions in this review.

 I’ve done the heavy lifting so you don’t have to.